-We insist on seeing and retaining scans of original teaching qualifications and recording DfES numbers.
+We insist on seeing and where possible, retaining scans of original teaching qualifications and recording DfES numbers.
 Teachers must have a university degree to be employed with us.
-If the degree has been obtained overseas the candidate must NARIC check their qualification.
+If the degree has been obtained overseas the candidate must NARIC/ENIC check their qualification.
 All foreign qualifications must be translated and converted to UK standards.
-The candidate will not be offered any work until the original copy of the NARIC check has been sighted, copied and the copy is on file.
+The candidate will not be offered any work until the original copy of the NARIC/ENIC check has been sighted, copied and the copy is on file.

-Permanent teachers recruited from overseas are checked by GSL, with the assistance of the British Council.
-The British Council uses the same information as NARIC to compare the qualification with the UK equivalent.
 Teachers outside of the EEA, Australia, New Zealand, the United States and Canada, are required to obtain QTS within 4 years.